craftercms/docs/source/site-administrators/publishing-and-status.rst

 |

-To publish by commit id, let's use a site created using the Website Editorial blueprint and follow the steps below:
+To publish by commit id, let's use a project created using the Website Editorial blueprint and follow the steps below:

 - Edit the Home page (/site/website/index.xm) from the command line or anywhere other than Studio
 - From the command line, commit your changes